evaneldemachki/harquery/README.md

 ### Usage

-`hq.touch` establishes a harquery workspace in your working directory.
+`hq.init` establishes a harquery workspace in your working directory.

 In summary, `hq.profiles.add`: